evangrinalds/evanpersonalbiz/README.md

 ### Hi there 👋

-- 📈 Data Science Student at Lambda School
+- 📈 Data Science Student at Lambda School - Graduation: June 2021
 - 🌱 Intern at Family Promise
 - ⚡ Fun fact: Enjoy surfing and everything outdoors!
 - 📫 How to reach me: evanpersonalbiz@gmail.com